Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/farewell-wasmer.md

 It's important for me to acknowledge that this is as much about my own journey and understanding of my professional needs as it is about the company's culture and direction.

+...
+That said, I think company culture and management *are* big contributors to me becoming so jaded and unmotivated.
+With things like this it's always useful to look at data and probably the most showing data point is that 10 people (11 if you count me) left the company in the period between August 2022 and January 2024 (17 months), of which at least 4 were directly asked to leave by the CEO.
+For a startup of 10 people, that sort of turnover is *insane*.
+During my exit interview (which I had to push for), the moment I brought up the company's turnover stats and suggested it might be because of the company's management, the *People Manager* (who's job is "Culture and Wellness") turned it back on me.
+Apparently people tend to demonise management when things aren't going so well, and that there was a point where I could have turned things around and fixed things, but I chose not to.

+So yeah, it was a hard decision to leave because I loved my teammates and the project, but I'm confident it was the right one.

 ## The Road Ahead

 I don't have any concrete plans just yet.
 Instead, I'd like to take a couple weeks to tinker on toy projects and reconnect with my passions.